TMUniversal/papercrypt/README.md

 Generating a new key:

-A 24 word mnemonic phrase is suitable for our purposes, but you can use any string of words or characters.
+A 24 word mnemonic phrase is suitable for real-world use, but you can use any string of words or characters.

 Generate one with your tool of choice,